Plan de Ayutla (archaelogical site): Identity of the site

 Archaeologists consider that Plan de Ayutla may be one of two ancient sites known from inscriptions found elsewhere: Ak'e or Sak Tz'i'.
 So far, no conclusive evidence has been found as to the identity of the site.

+Identification as Sak Tz'i' (2003 – 2013/2018)

+The archaeologist who argued and championed the identification of Plan de Ayutla as Sak Tz'i' in a considerably consistent manner was Luis Alberto Martos López, as his investigations in Plan de Ayutla from 2003 to 2013 seemed to confirm the location predicted by Anaya and colleagues.

-The case for Sak Tz'i' is considered stronger by the archaeologist in charge (as of 2013) of the site, Luis Alberto Martos López.
-He notes that ancient Sak Tz'i' was involved in wars with Yaxchilan, Bonampak-Lacanha, Tonina and Piedras Negras.
+Ancient Sak Tz'i' was involved in wars with Yaxchilan, Bonampak-Lacanha, Tonina and Piedras Negras.
 Plan de Ayutla is in a location that is between all these sites.
-Martos also posits that the last inscription from the region dates from 854 and mentions Sak Tz'i' at a time when there is still evidence of occupation and construction at Plan de Ayutla.
-Finally, on some looted panels recovered from the region, a lord of Sak Tz'i' is styled a "Ballplayer."
-This title would especially make sense if Sak Tz'i' was indeed Plan de Ayutla, since it is the site of the largest ballcourt in the region.

 Sak Tz'i' had important ties to Piedras Negras at several points in its history.
 Plan de Ayutla's North Acropolis is very similar to the Grand Acropolis of Piedras Negras, which could be an indicator of an important link between the two sites.

+Identification as Ak'e' (2009/2018 – present)

 The case for Ak'e takes into account that the identification of Ak'e as the exclusive emblem glyph Bonampak is problematic, and that the ruling dynasty of this city may have come from elsewhere - perhaps Plan de Ayutla - before installing itself at Bonampak.
 This would explain why Plan de Ayala also shares important architectural features with Tonina, overlord of Bonampak, such as the layout of the ballcourt, column shaped altars and roof ornaments on Structure 13.

 Against this theory, archaeologists note that Plan de Ayutla's double-gallery buildings are similar to those of nearby Ojo de Agua and Nuevo Jalisco, and dissimilar to those of Bonampak and its neighbor, Lacanha.
 These differences may indicate different political entities.

 The capital of Sak Tz’i’ (an Ancient Maya kingdom) now named Lacanjá Tzeltal, was revealed by researchers led by associate anthropology professor Charles Golden and bioarchaeologist Andrew Scherer in the Chiapas in the backyard of a Mexican farmer in 2020.

 Multiple domestic constructions used by the population for religious purposes.
 “Plaza Muk’ul Ton” or Monuments Plaza where people used to gather for ceremonies was also unearthed by the team.